 removing emulsion paint from plaster walls

-Why Remove Paint from Plaster Walls?
+Why Remove Paint From Plaster Walls?

 Paint drips and runs will always show through, no matter how many times you paint over them.
 Eventually, you must bite the bullet and strip everything back to the plaster.